inveniosoftware/docs-invenio-rdm/docs/develop/make_it_your_own.md

 }'
 ```

-And it works!
-That's because InvenioRDM creates an `admin` role with super user
+And it works, because we are making the API call as a user with super user access!
-access permissions when initially setting up the database.
-Above, we set
-`admin@test.ch` to be an admin, so that user can create records.

 Revert the changes in `invenio.cfg` and restart the server to get back to where
 we were.